 The following provisions regarding members' conduct shall apply at all NCHA approved or sponsored shows.
-The responsibility for reporting violations of this Standing Rule rests with, but is not limited to, show management, NCHA Directors, officers, officials, and the judges.
+The responsibility for reporting violations of this Standing Rule rests with, but is not limited to, show management, NCHA Directors, officiens, officials, and the judges.
+All participating owners and riders of any horse entered in an NCHA approved or sponsored event, by said entry, consents to the implementation of any action allowed by this Zero Tolerance Policy (Rule 35.A) by either show management or judge.